linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Operational Risk/Operational Risk.md

 External losses are very difficult to prevent.
 However, it is possible to design insurance or other hedging strategies to reduce or possibly eliminate externally inflicted losses.

-# Direct versus Indirect Operational Losses
+## Direct versus Indirect Operational Losses

 Direct losses are the losses that directly arise from the associated events.
 For example, an incompetent currency trading can result in a loss for the bank due to adverse exchange rate movements.
-As another example, mistakenly charging a client  \$50,000 instead of\$ 150,000 results in the loss for the bank in the amount of 100,000.
+As another example, mistakenly charging a client \$50,000 instead of \$150,000 results in the loss for the bank in the amount of 100,000.
 The Basel II Capital Accord sets guidelines regarding the estimation of the regulatory capital charge by banks based only on direct losses.
 Table 1 identifies the Basel II Capital Accord's categories and definitions of direct operational losses.

 Indirect losses are generally opportunity costs and the losses associated with the costs of fixing an operational risk problem, such as near-miss losses, latent losses, or contingent losses.

-# Near-Miss Operational Losses
+## Near-Miss Operational Losses

 Near-miss losses (or near-misses) are the estimated losses from those events that could potentially occur but were successfully prevented.
 The rationale behind including near-misses into internal databases is as follows: The definition of "risk" should not be solely based on the past history of actual events but instead should be a forward-looking concept and include both actual and potential events that could result in material losses.
 The mere fact that a loss was prevented in the past (be it by luck or by conscious managerial action) does not guarantee that it will be prevented in the future.
 Therefore, near-misses signal flaws in a bank's internal system and should be accounted for in internal models.
 It is also possible to view near-misses from quite the opposite perspective: The ability to prevent these losses before they happen demonstrates the bank's effective operational risk management practices.
 Therefore, the losses that would result had these events taken place should not be included in the internal databases.

 Muermann and Oktem (2002, p.
 30) define near-miss as: an event, a sequence of events, or an observation of unusual occurrences that possesses the potential of improving a system's operability by reducing the risk of upsets some of which could eventually cause serious damage.

 They assert that internal operational risk measurement models must include adequate management of near-misses.